AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1b.
-Duplicate would not be created
+Duplicate company name detected

     * 1b1.
 Cerebro reports a duplicate-company error.

-    Use case ends.
+    Use case resumes at step 1.
 ---

 **Use case: UC04 - Clear all companies**